1/python-youtube-library/README.md

     >>>> p.user
     'MIT'
     >>>> p.videos
-    # returns a list of Video objects, with the same properties as mentioned above under the video class
+    # returns a list of Video objects, with the same properties as mentioned above under the  heading 'Video Class'